Children of the Corn (2020 film): Production

 In 2020, the project was announced to be a remake of Children of the Corn.
 Producer Lucas Foster later elaborated that it was going to be a new adaptation to King's story with "almost nothing to do with" the 1984 film.

-Principal photography began in New South Wales in early March 2020, at the beginning of the COVID-19 pandemic, and wrapped that June.
+Principal photography began in New South Wales in April 2020, at the beginning of the COVID-19 pandemic, and wrapped that June.
 The visual effects were produced by Digital Domain, who also executive produced.

 Release

 Children of the Corn premiered in Sarasota, Florida on October 23, 2020.
+The film was originally scheduled to be released theatrically in fall 2022, but was pushed back.
 In January 2023, RLJE Films and streaming service Shudder acquired distribution rights.
-The film was released in an 18-day theatrical window starting on March 3, 2023 and will be released on Shudder on March 21, 2023.
-It will also be released on Blu-ray and DVD on May 9, 2023.
+The film was released in an 18-day theatrical window starting on March 3, 2023, and was released on demand on March 21, 2023.
+It was also released on Blu-ray and DVD on May 9, 2023.
+The film was released on Shudder on June 30.

 Reception

-The film received negative reviews from critics.
+The film was panned by critics.

+Owen Gleiberman of Variety wrote, "Like a virus that keeps coming back but growing weaker each time, Children of the Corn is now a horror movie that lacks the strength to infect you with even a speck of fear."
+Meagan Navarro of Bloody Disgusting gave the film a score of 1/5, writing, "Expectations might be low at this stage of the franchise, but nothing about Children of the Corn works.
+Motivations are confusing at best, and Wimmer never manages to set-up who these characters are, let alone establish any rules or worldbuilding that would explain why they behave so erratically...
+It does get one thing right, though; maybe it's time to just let it all die."
+Polygon's Katie Rife wrote, "If Children of the Corn were just an empty-headed hybrid of a creature feature and a killer-kids movie, it might have been kind of fun.
+What really brings this remake down is the fact that it sets up so many sociopolitical themes that Wimmer never follows up on, raising the question of whether he stumbled onto them by accident."

+Jeff Ewing of Inverse called the film "a mixed bag", praising the leads' performances, but noted, "The script's logic could use some retooling, the supporting performances are inconsistent, and more attention could be paid to making it feel like a town instead of a limited collection of shooting locations."